Hadrien-Cornier/E6040-super-resolution-project/README.md

 ### How to run the code

-* Make connection to the dataset.
+* Connect to the dataset.
 >Multiple options to prepare the dataset:
 1. Use the example dataset we prepared.
 (It's already in folder *mnt*, but the small one that can only used for testing and cannot used for training.)